-There may be a racial reckoning in cities such as Austin, Anders said, but outdated views on race persist among some Pittsburg residents—a situation made worse by Trump’s race-baiting (in the 2016 presidential election, Trump won 70.5 percent of the vote in Camp County, where Pittsburg is located).
+There may be a racial reckoning in cities such as Austin, Anders said, but outdated views on race persist among some Pittsburg residents.
+(It's a situation made worse by Trump’s race-baiting.
+In the 2016 presidential election, Trump won 70.5 percent of the vote in Camp County, where Pittsburg is located).
 Anders added that the response to her research on the 1921 lynching reflects backward racial views.
 “I’ve been told ‘you need to leave it alone,” she said.

 She suggested I speak with Chuck Johns, a 73-year-old former member of the Pittsburg City Council and the local school board.
 Pittsburg, like anywhere, has residents with divergent racial views, Johns said, but racial tension has steadily improved in the town.
 And despite two stories about the castration in The Dallas Express and mention of the event in books, he said he isn’t sure if the castration even happened.
 “Something of that magnitude, I think I would have heard about it.”

 Like Johns, Pittsburg’s 68-year-old mayor, David Abernathy, said he hadn’t heard of the castration.
 Abernathy agreed with Johns about racial tension in the community.
 “There are [other] places around here where prejudice is a lot more prevalent,” he said.